EvaVillanuevaHernandez/FinalProject/README.md

  - Well-defined form fields and fonts that favor the perfect legibility of the texts.

-  Contrast between text and background is adequate so that users with low vision can read the information without difficulty.
  - Design adaptable to all kinds of devices.

 ---